vezel-dev/novadrop/doc/game/data.md

 be read at this address.
 These children must be sorted first by their name index, then by name indexes of keys (if any), in ascending order.

-`padding_1` and `padding_2` are should be considered undefined.
+`padding_1` and `padding_2` should be considered undefined.
 They were added in the 64-bit data center format.

 The root node of the data tree must be located at the address `0:0` and must have the name `__root__`.